CONCERN: Nerve Entrapment (Pinched Nerve)

 Reducing tightness in surrounding muscles

-Improving circulation in affected tissues
+Improving circulation in affected soft tissues

 Supporting relaxation of protective muscle guarding